Jaykul/SxSTest/README.md

 # SxSTest
 An example of side-by-side PowerShell modules, for test purposes

-Currently there seems to be a bug in dependencies which gets weird.
+When originally published, there was a bug in dependencies...

+_The current version of PS5 fixes this so that all tests PASS_

 ```
 C:\PS> .\TestAll.ps1